 “Ultimately we considered our options and decided not to do it,” Hennigan said.

-After Roberts book was released, Meltzer said he was contacted by several former WWE employees who said they were bullied by Layfield, and approached by more in Orlando during WWE’s Wrestlemania event last weekend.
+After Roberts’ book was released, Meltzer said he was contacted by 15 former WWE employees who said they were bullied by Layfield, and was approached by more in Orlando during WWE’s Wrestlemania event last weekend.

 “They like humiliating people,” Roberts wrote in his book, quoted by Bixenspan of Deadspin.
 “They like laughing at people.
 The way wrestling is entertainment to us wrestling fans, humiliating people was just entertainment to the bosses.”